Echinopsis crassicaulis

-Soehrensia grandiflora, is a species of Echinopsis found in Argentina.
+Echinopsis crassicaulis, synonyms including Soehrensia grandiflora, is a species of Echinopsis found in Argentina.

 Description

-Soehrensia grandiflora often branches from the base and forms small groups.
+Echinopsis crassicaulis often branches from the base and forms small groups.
 The spherical to briefly cylindrical, green shoots are often tapered towards their tip.
 They reach heights of up to 16 cm and have a diameter of 11.5 cm.
 There are nine to 14 wide and rounded ribs.
 The areoles on them are light brown and are up to 1.5 cm apart.
 Light yellow, brown-tipped thorns emerge from them and become darker with age.
 The one to five central spines are 3.3 to 3.7 cm long.
 The seven to twelve radial spines become quite strong over time and are up to 3 cm long.

 The short, funnel-shaped, red flowers are up to 8 cm long and reach a diameter of 9 cm.